InseeFrLab/docs.onyxia.sh/admin-doc/openid-connect-configuration.md

       # `"my-custom-claim"`    if a custom Keycloak mapper is configured.
       # `"sub"`                always works and is unique.
       oidc.username-claim: "..."
+      # NOTE: By default, Access Tokens issued by Keycloak have an `aud` claim
+      # of "account".
+You can change this value in your protocol mapper and
+      # update this setting accordingly.
+      oidc.audience: "account"
 ```
 {% endcode %}
 {% endtab %}